rohityadav-sas/Music-Player/README.md

 2. Click on the play icon to start playback.
 3. Use the next and previous icons to navigate between songs.
 4. Check the playlist for the list of available songs.
-5. Contributing
-6. Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## License